Operating Room Nurse

 Where Do Operating Room Nurses Work?

-The term 'Operating Room' or 'OR' nurse is actually an umbrella term for a few different roles in the surgical department:
+The terms 'Operating Room', 'OR', and 'Perioperative' nurse are actually umbrella terms for a few different roles in the surgical department:

 - Pre-Op RN